 Except it didn’t, because the game is bloody brutal and I’m just not good enough at it.
 Which is also why this is tagged ‘impressions’ rather than ‘review’, but that’s just how I do things.
 Oh, might as well get the absolutely biggest annoyance out of the way first: Featherpunk Prime only gives you a checkpoint every six levels, and yet, you have to tackle a pretty darn tricky boss every three.
 Logic?
 Yeah.
 Don’t see it.

-Yet, in spite of dying repeatedly, I still pressed onwards, getting as far (ha! far…) as the eleventh floor of the tower where aforementioned flamingos were, allegedly, held captive.
+Yet, in spite of dying repeatedly, I still pressed onwards, getting as far (ha! far…) as the eleventh floor of the tower where the aforementioned flamingos were, allegedly, held captive.
 Why?
-Because the gameplay was that much fun and even the music – which I didn’t care much for at first – grew on me.
-After getting used to the controls, I was dashing left, dashing right, double jumping, aiming all around me, using whatever I could for cover since bullets / rockets / explosives for some reason don’t pierce platforms, ever.
+Because the gameplay was that much fun and even the music -- which I didn’t care much for at first -- grew on me.
+After getting used to the controls, I was dashing left, dashing right, double jumping, aiming all around me, using whatever I could for cover since bullets/rockets/explosives for some reason don’t pierce platforms, ever.
 It was crazy, chaotic and fun.
 For the most part.

 All you have to do is reach the next level, at which point tekcells will be banked and you can continue… from floor 6, 12, 18 and so on.
 So keep that in mind before you make use of this little trick to grind away at them upgrades.
 Might give ya the boost needed to progress, but it is rather time-consuming.

-On the note of progression, I’m honestly a bit sad that I was unable to get further than floor 11, but at that point – following several attempts that ended as early as 9 – it was pretty obvious that I simply lacked skill and / or patience.
+On the note of progression, I’m honestly a bit sad that I was unable to get further than floor 11, but at that point -- following several attempts that ended as early as 9 -- it was pretty obvious that I simply lacked the skill and/or patience.
 Could I have made it further, given enough time?
-Probably, accompanied by them lovely disco-esque beats, colorful visuals and all, although chances are it wouldn’t have been fun – not for me at least.
+Probably, accompanied by them lovely disco-esque beats, colorful visuals and all, although chances are it wouldn’t have been fun -- not for me at least.